White Ribbon Campaign

 The White Ribbon Campaign (WRC) is a global movement of men and boys working to end male violence against women and girls.
 It was established in November 1991 by a group of men in Toronto, Ontario, as a response to the École Polytechnique massacre of female students by Marc Lépine in 1989.
 The campaign was intended to raise awareness about the prevalence of male violence against women, with the ribbon symbolizing "the idea of men giving up their arms".
-The campaign spread to over 60 countries, which each White Ribbon chapter operating as a separate entity with its own governance.
+The campaign spread to over 60 countries, with each White Ribbon chapter operating as a separate entity with its own governance.

 Background and establishment

-On 6 December 1989, an instance of misogyny which occurred at the École Polytechnique in Montreal, Quebec, Canada, known as the Montreal Massacre.
-In the incident, 25-old Marc Lépine entered the school, killing 14 women, and injuring another ten women and four men because of his hatred toward women and their presence in the engineering program at École.
+On 6 December 1989, a mass shooting occurred at the École Polytechnique de Montréal in Montreal, Quebec, Canada.
+25 year-old Marc Lépine killed ten women and four men and injured fifteen others before committing suicide by gunshot.
+A suicide note written by Lépine before the attack was later leaked to the press; in it, he claimed to be striking back against feminists who ruined his life and sought the social advantages of men.

-In November 1991, a group of pro-feminist men in Toronto, Ontario, formed as a response to this massacre.
+In November 1991, a group of pro-feminist men in Toronto, Ontario, formed the White Ribbon campaign as a response to the attack.
 The campaign was intended to raise awareness about the prevalence of male violence against women, with the ribbon symbolizing "the idea of men giving up their arms".